 a cedar oil product, and that this is the way it's used (with reported

 good results) --but can it be a problem for your dog's skin?
-What about
+And what about

-your dog's poor nose (4000 times more sensitive than ours).
-"But being
+your poor dog's sensitive nose (4000 times more sensitive than ours).
+"But

-pestered by fleas is far worse" --might be the response.
-(I'll have to
+being pestered by fleas is far worse" --might be the response.
+(Best to

 Google this issue a bit.)